nf-core/website/sites/docs/src/content/docs/usage/quick_start/installation.md

 ---
-title: Installation of nf-core dependencies
+title: Installation
 subtitle: Install the software requirements needed to run nf-core pipelines.
-shortTitle: Dependency installation
+shortTitle: Installation
 weight: 2
 ---

-## Installation requirements
+## Installation

 Nextflow must be installed on the system where you launch an nf-core pipeline.

 Nextflow can be used on any POSIX-compatible system (Linux, macOS, etc), and on Windows through [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
 It requires Bash 3.2 (or later) and [Java 11 (or later, up to 22)](https://www.oracle.com/java/technologies/downloads/?er=221886).

+:::note
 A personal installation of Nextflow is recommended to simplify updates and version control.

-:::note
-You don't need to install the `nf-core` command line tools to run nf-core pipelines.
-However, `nf-core` tools offer a number of helpful commands for users and are essential for pipeline developers.
-See the [tools page](/tools) for more information.
 :::

-### Java
+### Install Java

-You can see which version of Java you have installed using the following command:
+See which version of [Java](https://www.oracle.com/java/technologies/downloads/?er=221886) you have installed using the following command:

 ```bash
 java -version
 ```

-If you don’t have a compatible version of Java installed in your computer, it is recommended that you install it through [SDKMAN!](https://sdkman.io/), and that you use the latest LTS version of Temurin.
+If you don’t have a compatible version of Java installed, it is recommended that you install it through [SDKMAN!](https://sdkman.io/), and that you use the latest LTS version of Temurin.
 See [this website](https://whichjdk.com/) for more information.

 To install Java with SDKMAN: